rosenbergsimon/rember/README.md

     python ./main.py review

 review finds out what notes need to be reviewed today.

-It bases this on by finding what notes are 1, 6, and 21 days old.
+    python ./main.py delete <note.path>

+deletes the note from storage.
+The id codes for other notes are not changed.